Translation

 A stirring collection of stories bring to life the impact of war and the need to leave one’s country due to violence and poverty.
 Acclaimed Salvadoran writer Mario Bencastro examines themes of war, dislocation, and longing in this bilingual collection of stories, poetry, and one novella.
 Many of his characters are forced to leave their homelands because of violence and poverty.
 But once in the Promised Land, separated from family and friends and in a country whose language and culture they don’t understand, many find themselves overwhelmed by feelings of loss and nostalgia.

-A collection of short stories by Rosario Sanmiguel
+A bilingual edition of a collection of short stories by Rosario Sanmiguel

 Arte Público Press, 2008